jcyang101/jcyang101.github.io/activities.md

 ## Professional Services

-- Reviewer of IEEE Transactions on Systems, Man and Cybernetics: Systems (SMCS)
+- Reviewer of IEEE Transactions on Systems, Man and Cybernetics: Systems (SMC)

 ## Conference Talk